ilGhera/wc-support-system/readme.txt

 **From your WordPress dashboard**

 * Visit Plugins > Add New.
-* Search for WooCommerce Support System and download it.
+* Search for ilGhera Support System for WooCommerce and download it.
-* Activate JW Player 7 for Wordpress from your Plugins page.
+* Activate ilGhera Support System for WooCommerce from your Plugins page.
 * Once Activated, go to <strong>JW Player</strong> menu and set you preferences.

 **From WordPress.org**

-* Download WooCommerce Support System
+* Download ilGhera Support System for WooCommerce
 * Upload the wc-support-system folder to your /wp-content/plugins/ directory, using your favorite method (ftp, sftp, scp, etc...)
-* Activate WooCommerce Support System from your Plugins page.
+* Activate ilGhera Support System for WooCommerce from your Plugins page.
 * Once Activated, go to **WC Support/ Settings** menu and set you preferences.